-The legally non-relevant software shall not inadmissibly influence the dynamic behaviour of a measuring process.
+The not legally relevant software shall not inadmissibly influence the dynamic behaviour of a measuring process.

-This requirement ensures that for real time applications of meters the dynamic behaviour of the legally relevant software is not inadmissibly influenced by legally non-relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the legally non-relevant part.
+This requirement ensures that for real time applications of meters the dynamic behaviour of the legally relevant software is not inadmissibly influenced by not legally relevant software, i.e. the resources of the legally relevant software are not inadmissibly reduced by the not legally relevant part.

-- Description of the interrupt hierarchy. - Timing diagram of the software tasks.
-Limits of proportionate runtime for legally non-relevant tasks.
+- · Description of the interrupt hierarchy. - Timing diagram of the software tasks.
+Limits of proportionate runtime for not legally relevant tasks.

-Documentation covering limits of the proportionate runtime for legally non-relevant tasks is available for the programmer of the legally non-relevant software part.
+Documentation covering limits of the proportionate runtime for not legally relevant tasks is available for the programmer of the not legally relevant software part.